hlbao/personal_site/content/home/experience.md

 title: Experience and Recent News
 subtitle: null
 ---
-* Interesting to TA for an [undergrad course](https://reg.msu.edu/Courses/Search.aspx?CourseID=351497#Results) at the intersection of engineering ethics, design, problem-solving for Spring 2022.
 * [My recent "narrative detector" on social media posts based on Narrative/Persuasion Theory and Machine Learning.](https://github.com/hlbao/narrative)
 * As is customary during the summer, this is an ideal time for summer school training and conferences.
 I have been actively involved in a number of significant events related to [Science of Science](https://feb.kuleuven.be/drc/MSI/sti), [Computational Political Science](https://cssh.northeastern.edu/nulab/pacss/), [Communication](https://www.icahdq.org/page/ICA2021), [Computational Social Science](https://sicss.io/), and [Biologically-inspired Computing](https://gecco-2021.sigevo.org/HomePage).
 * I'll TA for an undergrad course "[CSE 232: Introduction to C++ Programming](https://www.cse.msu.edu/~cse232/index.html)" in summer 2021 and fall 2021.